Major powers seek Iran concessions at Baghdad talks

-BAGHDAD (Reuters) - World powers will test Iran’s readiness under pressure of sanctions to scale back its nuclear program at talks on Wednesday aimed at easing a decade-old standoff and averting the threat of a Middle East war.
+BAGHDAD, May 23 (Reuters) - World powers will test Iran’s readiness under pressure of sanctions to scale back its nuclear programme at talks on Wednesday aimed at easing a decade-old standoff and averting the threat of a Middle East war.

-Wednesday’s meeting between Iran and six world powers - the United States, Russia, China, Germany, France and Britain - will be the second since diplomacy resumed in mid-April in Istanbul after a 15-month hiatus during which tensions soared.
+Wednesday’s meeting between Iran and six world powers - the United States, Russia, China, Germany, France and Britain - will be the second since diplomacy resumed in mid-April in Istanbul after a 15-month hiatus that saw tensions soar.

-Around 15,000 Iraqi police and troops will protect the venue inside Baghdad’s heavily fortified Green Zone, which has been the target of attacks.
-Tehran’s suggestion of a meeting in troubled Iraq, whose leadership is friendly to Iran, was seen by some diplomats as testing Western commitment to seeking a deal.
-Formal talks are expected to start around noon (5.00 a.m.
-EDT).
+Around 15,000 Iraqi police and troops will protect the venue inside the capital’s heavily fortified Green Zone, which has been the target of attacks.
+Tehran’s suggestion of a meeting in troubled Iraq, whose leadership is friendly to Iran, was seen by some diplomats as it testing Western commitment to seeking a deal.
+Formal talks are expected to start around noon (0900 GMT).

 One senior Western official said the six, led by EU foreign policy chief Catherine Ashton, would make Iran “a detailed proposal that will include confidence-building measures”.
-Ashton arrived in Baghdad on Wednesday morning after last-minute talks with her negotiating partners in Jordan.

-Among the proposed measures will be an updated version of an idea first put forth in 2009 that envisaged Iran shipping out its stockpile of low-grade uranium in return for higher-enriched fuel for a medical research reactor in Tehran, another diplomat said.
+No details were available, however, on what these would be.

 The main goal of the six powers - known as the P5+1 for the five permanent U.N.
 Security Council members plus Germany - is expected to be an Iranian agreement to shut down the higher-grade uranium enrichment that it launched in 2010 and has since expanded in an underground plant at Fordow that, to Israeli alarm, would be largely impervious to attack from the air.